leeprovoost/go-rest-api-template/README.md

 ```
 func TestListUsers(t *testing.T) {
-	ctx := CreateContextForTestSetup()
+	appEnv := server.CreateContextForTestSetup()
-	list, _ := ctx.DB.ListUsers()
+	list, _ := appEnv.DB.ListUsers()
 	count := len(list)
 	assert.Equal(t, 2, count, "There should be 2 items in the list.")
 }
 ```

-This first calls `CreateContextForTestSetup()` the create the application context and mock database, then the `ctx.DB.ListUsers()` function, which returns a list of users.
+This first calls `CreateContextForTestSetup()` the create the application context and mock database, then the `appEnv.DB.ListUsers()` function, which returns a list of users.
 We then count the number of elements and last but not least we then check whether that count equals 2.

 In standard Go, you would actually write something like: